david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 12 September 2020 ##

+TODO: change FieldList.ty field to use NameTy rather than Symbol.

 ## 11 September 2020 ##
 Binder isn't quite right.
 There is a problem when a type is int or string.
 Enable renamer to see if happening.